mylittletony/mylittletony.github.io/_posts/2017-01-24-case-study-vital.markdown

 <div class="case-study-post mdl-cell mdl-cell--9-col mdl-shadow--1dp">
 <a href="/casestudies/">< Back to Case Studies</a>
-<h1>Cucumber - A Vital Solution</h1>
+<h1>CT WiFi - A Vital Solution</h1>
-<p>Today we hear from Lee Evans, MD of Vital Technology Group and their experience with Cucumber.</p>
+<p>Today we hear from Lee Evans, MD of Vital Technology Group and their experience with CT WiFi.</p>

 <hr>